digitalbazaar/bedrock-web-stats/docs/StatsService.md

 <a name="Subscription"></a>

 ## Subscription : <code>Object</code>
-A subscription is an Object with an id and an updater function that are used to make a chart.
+A subscription is an Object with an id and an updater function that is used to make a chart.
 A ChartController implements both id and updater.

 **Kind**: global typedef